yuchenglim04/besselBreakfast/README.md

 - tips and tricks :)

 We currently have no plans on creating a webpage.
 Instead, all articles will be posted here.
 Do familiarise yourself with navigating the repository.

+Anyone has a better name for the club?
+Your suggestions are highly appreciated.